WRITING FROM LIFE EXPERIENCE

 It ‘s true what people say that ‘ do it now for time will not repeat’.
 I thought i always procastinated good deeds that i should do to her.
 I should not have said’ later’ to the job of brushing her teeth, massaging her back and legs, and cleaning her feet’s nails.
 I was immensely discontented to myself upon the delays.
 The guilts come and haunt me at times when i flash on the memories of her.
 I wish i could turn back time.......

 Her sacrifices, compassion and affection are beyond words to describe.
-But, at least, i was relieved for i was able to voice her out 3 words ‘i love you’ and that made me more accountable to serve her until the end of her breath.
+But, at least, i was relieved for i was able to voice her out 3 words ‘i love you’ when she was still alive and that made me more accountable to serve her up until the end of her breath.

 Remembering her is a teary moment but the tears make me even stronger and determined to ‘contribute’ to her more.
 And my mother, she will always be my hero and no one will ever take her place.
-Mother i love you from the underneath of my pure heart.
-Thank you for all the things that you have done.
-I am not be able to recipcrocate all your sacrifices...but what i can say is zillion thanks and i miss you always.
+I love her more than she would have ever known from the underneath of my pure heart.
+Thanks to her for all the things that she had done.
+I am not be able to recipcrocate all her sacrifices...but what i can say is zillion thanks and i miss her always.